BINUS-Simprug-AI-Club/facial-attendance/README.md

 2. Set up a Firebase project and download the serviceAccountKey.json file
 3. Install face-alignment package: `pip install face-alignment`
 4. Build your face dataset using make_dataset.py (including PINs)
-5. Run v2.py (standard version) or v2.1.py (with PIN authentication)
+5. Run v2.1.py (with PIN authentication)
 6. Position yourself in front of the camera
 7. When recognized with high confidence, your attendance will be recorded automatically
 8. If recognition confidence is moderate, you'll be prompted to enter your PIN